juan-zapata4/petit-atmospheric-retrievals/README.md

 <span id="Batalha">Batalha, N.M., 2014.
 Exploring exoplanet populations with NASA's Kepler Mission.
 Proceedings of the National Academy of Sciences, 111(35), pp.12647-12654.
 DOI: [10.1073/pnas.1304196111](https://doi.org/10.1073/pnas.1304196111)</span>

 <span id="Madhu2021">Madhusudhan, N., Piette, A., and Constantinou, S., 2021.
 Habitability and Biosignatures of Hycean Worlds.
 The Astrophysical Journal, 918(1), p.1.
 DOI: [10.3847/1538-4357/abfd9c](https://doi.org/10.3847/1538-4357/abfd9c)</span>

+## About Me

+I am an astronomer passionate about the study of exoplanets and the search for extraterrestrial life.
+My research centers on atmospheric retrieval techniques to analyze the chemical compositions and physical properties of exoplanetary atmospheres, with a focus on promising targets such as Sub-Neptunes and Super-Earths.
+I am particularly interested in how different atmospheric models and retrieval methods can deepen our understanding of these fascinating worlds and their potential to host life.

+Feel free to reach out if you have any questions or would like to collaborate!

 ## Acknowledgments